geek-cookbook/geek-cookbook/docs/kubernetes/persistence/nfs-subdirectory-provider.md

 # {{ page.meta.recipe }} on Kubernetes

-This storage provider allows you to use an NFS server like a native K8s storage provider, allowing you to use non-duplicated mass storage for things like media or other large files
+This storage provider allows you to use an NFS server like a native K8s storage provider, letting you to use mass storage for things like media or other large files.
+Why would this be useful?
+Things that you don't want to be replicated, for example, media (replicating 4.5TB can get expensive quick) or large data such as game servers!
+Of course, this does add a singe point of failure, but a lot less expensive than replicating data out to many nodes.

 ## {{ page.meta.recipe }} requirements